Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 #### Project Presentation

 - [ ] The student gave the project presentation on the assigned date
+- [ ] The student completed the presentation within the stated time limit
 - [ ] The project presentation featured effective and well-designed slides
 - [ ] The project presentation has an accessible overview of the proposed project